Inishkea Islands: Traditional leadership and population (1843)

 A report from 1843 written by Irish Protestant Robert Jocelyn, stated that the islanders maintained traditional Gaelic leadership.
 William Makepeace reported a king or “chief” named Cain, an intelligent peasant who acted as the informal leader, and that settlement of all disputes referred to his decision.
 Makepeace wrote that there were around 380 people who lived on the island, all who spoke Gaelic.

 Maritime tragedies and economic industries

-The Inishkea Islands, situated off the Belmullet Peninsula in County Mayo, Ireland, were historically reliant on maritime activities such as fishing, whaling, and turf cutting.
+The Inishkea Islands were historically reliant on maritime activities such as fishing, whaling, and turf cutting.
 These industries, while vital to the islanders' livelihoods, exposed them to the perilous conditions of the Atlantic Ocean, leading to numerous accidents and losses.

 The islands’ rugged coastline and exposure to the Atlantic made them a site for frequent shipwrecks.
 Historical accounts and local oral tradition note that islanders were often involved in salvaging goods from wrecked vessels, both to supplement their subsistence and as a reflection of their maritime resilience.

 The combination of whaling, turf cutting, and exposure to violent storms made the Inishkea Islands a particularly hazardous environment for their inhabitants, shaping both their economic practices and local cultural memory.